chudson121/APIMigrator/README.md

 # APIMigrator

 convert code from one programming language to another and make it all better

-# first ai prompt
+## first ai prompt

 I want to feed a php file into the application, have ai review the code, create a suite of unit tests for the code in typescript for node.js, create the source code in node.js, refactor the code using SOLID principles and industry best practices, ensure logging occurs, and make it more secure. can you help me make the ai prompts needed for all these steps.
 I want the outputted source code to developed as if a principal software engineer created the code.

-## results:
+### results

 Analyze the following PHP code for functionality, structure, and potential issues.
 Provide a detailed explanation of what the code does, any identified inefficiencies, and areas for improvement.
 Include recommendations to enhance readability, maintainability, and scalability following SOLID principles and industry best practices.

 Based on the functionality of the provided PHP code, generate a comprehensive suite of unit tests in TypeScript for a Node.js environment.
 Ensure the tests cover all critical scenarios, edge cases, and error handling.
 Use a professional, best-practices approach, as if authored by a principal software engineer.
 Assume the use of a popular testing framework like Jest.